Grievance at work

 What is a grievance?

 A grievance is any concern, problem or complaint that you may wish to raise with your employer.
-This could relate to just about anything, whether regarding working conditions, pay, failure of process, or any aspect of how your employer is treating you.
+Your grievance at work could relate to just about anything, whether regarding working conditions, pay, failure of process, or any aspect of how your employer is treating you.

 A grievance can be made at any time- even in response to disciplinary, redundancy or performance process against you if you consider your employers actions to be unfair, or unwarranted.
 You would usually be expected to lodge a grievance before claiming constructive dismissal, otherwise any damages you are awarded at an employment tribunal could be reduced.